amgarton47/CS62data-structures/Autocomplete_Assignment/project/README.md

 ## Key Terms and Concepts

 * `Comparators` - An interface used to order objects in Java.
 For custom Java objects that have an inherent order (like `int`s and `String`s), you can implement this interface to let the program know how they should be ordered.
-* Java lambda expressions - A way to express simple functional interfaces in Java.
-Basically allows you to define a shorter functional interface in what is otherwise an object oriented language.
-(See [here](https://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html) and the slides for more)

 * Autocomplete - A system where a program identifies likely results based on a prefix typed by the user.

 ## Description